 It is notable that the A7 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the X10 does not provide wifi capability.

-Both the X10 and the A7 have been discontinued, but can regularly be found used on eBay.
+Both the X10 and the A7 have been discontinued, but can regularly be found used on ebay.
 The X10 was replaced by the Fujifilm X20, while the A7 was followed by the Sony A7 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X10 Manual (free pdf) or the online Sony A7 Manual.
+Further information on the features and operation of the X10 and A7 can be found, respectively, in the Fujifilm X10 Manual (free pdf) or the online Sony A7 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X10 and the Sony A7?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.